schemedoc/surveys/surveys/hyperbolic-trigonometric.md

 | Unsyntax    | n       |           |
 | Ypsilon     | n       |           |

 These functions are part of the Common Lisp standard, but not all implementations work the same, as can be seen below.
-Clojure was also added to the list, being the only other popular Lisp that implements these functions (Emacs Lisp doesn't).
+For Common Lisp, the result is always the same for integer `1` and float `1.0`.

 | System  | (atanh 1)                          |
 |---|---|